RyanMeaux1990/RyanMeaux1990.github.io/README.md

 For the first step I proposed to extend the app by creating and building a form of two factor authentication.

 ### Reflection
-For modifying the artifact I learned a few things.
+For modifying the artifact the first thing week I learned a few things.
 The main thing that I learned is that if your code is too difficult to understand, adding anything to it is almost impossible.
 I also learned that if you do not write good comments it will also be impossible to fully understand how everything will work.
 The challenge that I faced was adding a new column within the database.

-## Artifact Two:
+## Artifact Two (Algorithms and Data Structure):

-### Description
-The artifact that I am submitting is called Weight Watcher, it is an app that tracks the weight of a person, and once they get to their desired weight it will give them a notification.
-The app was created as part of a junior level class that I took.

 ### List of upgrades
 1. Updating SQL Table to include new columns to hold all data from the Measurements class.